mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Clear to see that the majority of effort lies outside of the technical realm
  * First principles distill the non technical skills required to apply DDD
- * You still have to be good a tech!
+ * Goes without saying you need to be able to code
- * Why its hard to answer the "Can I see an example of a DDD project?" questions
+ * An Explanation of why it’s hard to answer the "Can I see an example of a DDD project?" questions

 ## Gain agreement on the problem

  > “If you do not deal directly with the core problem, don’t expect significant improvement.” —Eli Goldratt

  * Understand the business big picture (problems, constraints, opportunities)
- * Distilling large problem into sub domains
+ * Distil large problem into sub domains
- * Core domain, the goal, or impediment is revealed to give focus.
+ * Core domain, the goal, or impediment is revealed to give focus and alignment
- * Look for Find interesting problems - sometimes we don't know the exact details of the problem or how to solve it.
-We must work with no technical people to look for oppurtunity.
-For example - problem is we are 10% down on budget.
+ * Look for interesting problems - sometimes we don't know the exact details of the problem or how to solve it.
+We must work with non technical people to look for opportunity.
+ * For example - problem is we are 10% down on budget.
+Explore how to solve.

  ### Applying the Theory of Constraints to reveal impediments to business value throughput